Opening a Bank Account in Switzerland: An Overview

 Switzerland is an economically and politically stable country, which can be reassuring for companies looking to invest in a safe and stable environment.

-Documents Required for Opening a Bank Account in Switzerland
+necessary papers Required for Opening a Bank Account in Switzerland

 - A copy of the passport or identity card